 What we call today "REST APIs" we should reclassify as either "HTTP APIs" or "hypermedia APIs".

 HTTP APIs are designed around HTTP.
 These web services closely follow best practices for composition of HTTP request and response messages, as set out in the HTTP specifications.
-They make good use of HTTP’s native features for cache control, content negotiation and authentication.
+They make good use of HTTP’s native features for cache control, content negotiation, and authentication.
 Their endpoints are more resource-oriented than RPC-style.
 For their media types, they prefer simple, general-purpose, plain text encoding formats like JSON and XML.
 They will typically be versioned and their static interfaces will probably be documented in OpenAPI or other popular IDL conventions.
 More generally, HTTP APIs err on the side of lightweight solutions, shunning state-of-the-art code generation and other automated tooling.
 As such they are ideal for delivery of commercial services intended for integration in third party applications.

 Importantly, HTTP APIs use HTTP not merely as a data transport mechanism, but as a full-blown application protocol.
 They will make extensive use of HTTP’s native features and messaging semantics.
 This is what sets apart HTTP APIs from SOAP, OData, GraphQL, gRPC and countless other web service protocols that happen to use HTTP for transport but otherwise largely hide HTTP details from API consumers.